Deploying SCF

 tcb fn deploy --httpFn

-HTTP functions require a scf_bootstrap bootstrap script to start the Web Server.
-If not created, CLI will prompt to auto-generate one.
+HTTP functions require the scf_bootstrap startup script to start up the Web Server.
+If not created, the CLI prompts to auto-generate it.

 Related Guides

-Cloud functions support container image deployment, suitable for scenarios requiring custom runtime environments, non-standard languages, or complex system library dependencies.
+SCF supports deployment via container images, which is suitable for scenarios requiring custom runtime environments, non-standard languages, or complex system library dependencies.

-- Dependencies on specific system libraries or binaries
+- Depend on specific system libraries or binary files

 Prerequisites

-Before deploying cloud functions using container images, ensure the following preparations are completed:
+Before deploying SCF using container images, ensure that the following prerequisites are completed:

-QcloudAccessForSCFRoleInPullImagepolicy to the cloud function role, one-time operation: Click to authorize - Prepare image repository: Create a repository in Tencent Cloud Container Registry TCR; refer to Obtain access credentials and Push images
+QcloudAccessForSCFRoleInPullImageto the SCF role.
+One-time operation: Click to authorize - Prepare the image repository: Create a repository in Tencent Cloud Container Image Service TCR; refer to obtain access credentials and push images

 In the function code directory (containing Dockerfile), build the Docker image: